 Becoming an Outdoors-Woman (BOW)

-Becoming an Outdoors Woman (BOW) are hands-on workshops that teach adult women outdoor skills while building their confidence in their ability to get out and safely enjoy all that Alaska has to offer.
-BOW helps women grow and become more competent by offering classes in an encouraging, supportive, and non-competitive learning environment.
-BOW classes are kept small so that participants receive plenty of one-on-one interaction with friendly, supportive instructors.
-No experience is necessary and BOW is for women of all ages, abilities, and backgrounds.
+The Becoming an Outdoors-Woman (BOW) Program provides hands-on workshops and classes to teach adults outdoor skills while building their confidence in their ability to get out and safely enjoy all that the outdoors has to offer.
+BOW helps women grow and become more confident by offering classes in an encouraging, supportive, and non-competitive learning environment.
+BOW classes are kept small so participants receive plenty of one-on-one interaction with friendly, supportive instructors.
+No experience is necessary and BOW is for adults of all ages, abilities, and backgrounds.
 Alaska BOW has had participants ranging in age from 18 to 85.
-BOW attendees enjoy camaraderie with other women and experience what many call a life-changing, fun-filled weekend.
 While BOW is targeted at women, men are welcome to participate as well.

-BOW workshops are held year round in both winter and summer and regularly provided in locations such as Anchorage, Fairbanks, Kodiak, and Southeast Alaska.
-In appreciation and recognition of those who serve in our armed forces, BOW workshops have also been conducted on military bases for active duty personnel and their families.
-Class offerings at BOW workshops vary according to season but focus on three areas: shooting and hunting, fishing, and other outdoor activities.
+A minimum of three BOW workshops are held each year in locations such as Anchorage (winter), Fairbanks (summer), and Southeast Alaska (spring).
+Class offerings at BOW workshops vary according to season but focus on three areas: shooting/hunting, fishing/boating, and other outdoor activities.

 The workshops span a weekend, beginning at noon on Friday and ending around 2 p.m.
 Sunday afternoon.
-The weekend is divided into four instructional sessions, about three and a half hours each.
-Participants choose from a variety of classes such as the basics of big game hunting, field dressing, spin and fly fishing, snow machining, archery, dog mushing, kayaking, skijoring, cross-country skiing, canoeing, canning and smoking fish, wild edible plants, survival, map and compass, tracking and trapping, and outdoor cooking.
-Classes are hands-on and include time outdoors.
+The weekend is divided into four instructional sessions, that are three and a half hours each.
+Participants choose from a variety of classes such as big game hunting, field dressing, spin and fly fishing, snow machining, archery, dog mushing, kayaking, skijoring, cross-country skiing, canoeing, canning and smoking fish, wild edible plants, survival, map and compass, tracking and trapping, and outdoor cooking.
+Classes are hands-on and often include time outdoors.

 Evenings at a weekend workshop are filled with fun and camaraderie.
-There may be activities such as campfires, "round robin" skill stations, fish and game tasting opportunities, outdoor equipment fairs, BOW Olympics, outdoor clothing fashion shows, or special guest presentations.
-Participants are encouraged to enjoy the social side that comes with outdoor activities and to make connections with like-minded women whom they may be able to enjoy outdoor activities with after the workshop ends.
+There may be activities such as campfires, "round robin" skill stations, fish and game tasting opportunities, BOW Olympics, outdoor clothing fashion shows, or special guest presentations.
+Participants are encouraged to enjoy the social side that comes with outdoor activities and to make connections with like-minded individuals whom they may be able to enjoy outdoor activities with after the workshop.

-Beyond BOW events are targeted at providing the next step in practicing newfound skills outside of the initial workshop experience.
-We recognize that becoming a confident, independent outdoors person is a process that is developed over time.
-Beyond BOWs are venues to practice and hone the basic skills learned at a BOW weekend workshop in the real world, while still having supportive instructors on hand to coach and encourage them.
-Beyond BOWs build on the beginner’s skills, teach more advanced skills, and may be conducted almost entirely in an outdoors setting.
+BOW classes are topic-specific courses targeted towards building on the beginner's skills, teaching more advanced skills, and may be conducted almost entirely in an outdoors setting.
+We recognize that becoming a confident, independent outdoors person is a process which is developed over time.
+BOW classes are venues to practice and hone these basic skills in the real world, while still having supportive instructors on hand to coach and encourage you.

-BOW and Beyond BOW offerings are made possible by a cooperative effort between the Alaska Department of Fish & Game and our foundation, the Outdoor Heritage Foundation of Alaska.
+BOW and Beyond BOW offerings are made possible by a cooperative effort between the Alaska Department of Fish & Game and the Outdoor Heritage Foundation of Alaska.